-Head: Univ.-Prof. Henning
+Head: Univ.-Prof. Henning Bohl

 The study program aims to enhance the students’ artistic positions and strengthen their ability

 development of the students is accompanied by one-on-one interviews and group discussions with the faculty.

 and possible formats of communicating them are subsequently discussed together in class.

 Seminars offered by the faculty discuss historical and current artistic modes of working.
 The seminars

 are based on texts by artists and art historical literature in order to engage with different text formats between discourse

 and praxis and to practice writing own texts.

 By taking aspects of the production, distribution and reception of

 it in the current artistic field.